Stairs With Carpet Over Wood Flooring

 Unfortunately, if you need to buy new wood stairs, that will cost about twice as much as carpeting.
 You’ll need to save up a lot of money before you get new stairs, or you may have to finance the purchase.

-Wood stairs can also be a lot louder than carpeting because nothing can absorb the sound.
+Wood stairs can also be much louder than carpeting because nothing can absorb the sound.
 That may not matter in some homes, but it can be a nuisance to anyone sleeping or working right by the stairs.

 And, of course, wood floors can be dangerous.
 If you aren’t careful, you can slip and fall on the stairs, and the wood can make for a hard fall.
 You don’t have anything to protect you or cushion you.